raintank/chef-raintank-stack/README.md

 These cookbooks can be utilized in a variety of ways.

+## Supported platforms

+Currently Ubuntu 14.04.
+Other versions of Ubuntu, Debian, and RHEL/CentOS are coming later.

 ## Recipes

 The entire stack is comprised of the following cookbooks, which are all included in this repository.